 I just googled the term ‘ICD10 Whitepaper’.
-Google said, “About 134,000 results” found.
+Google said, “About 134,000 results” were found.
 Plus, there were so many paid adverts and placements.
 If you search for ‘ICD10 information’ you can multiply the search results by 4!

 Why?
 There is a lot of fear and even misinformation surrounding ICD-10.